mayansalama/windmill/README.md

 ## Getting Started

 1. Install with `pip install airflow-windmill`
-   1. Airflow is expected to be installed on the system
+   1. Airflow is expected to be installed on the system.
+This allows Windmill to run with arbitrary versions of Airflow
-   2. Otherwise it can be packaged with windmill using `pip install airflow-windmill[airflow]`
+   2. Otherwise it can be packaged with windmill using `pip install airflow-windmill[airflow]`.
+The version is defined in `pyproject.toml`
 2. Run `windmill init` to create a local Windmill project
 3. `cd windmill-project`
 4. Run `windmill run` from this folder to run the app locally